Simon Malley: Life and career

 Malley became the "best known voice" of Third World anti-colonialist movements.
 He conducted a 20-hour interview with Fidel Castro, and long interviews with Yasser Arafat, and Oliver Tambo.
 "At Non-Aligned Movement meetings other journalists had press passes; he had a delegate's pass", according to his obituary in The Guardian.One of the Third World movements that the magazine was friendly toward was the Palestine Liberation Organization.

 Afrique Asie became a longtime critic of the regimes of King Hassan II of Morocco and Mobutu Sese Seko in Zaire, among others.
 Malley was a strong critic of French foreign policy and alleged intelligence activities in Africa.
 In October 1980, at the end of the administration of French President Valéry Giscard d'Estaing, French special services police pulled Malley from a taxi and put him on a plane to New York City without his passport.
 In the airport at New York, an airline employee helped him avoid customs in order to take another flight, and he spent eight months in Geneva, Switzerland editing his journal until the election of President François Mitterrand, then returned to France with the assent of the new administration.

 Family

-Simon and Barbara Malley's son, Robert Malley, was a national security advisor in the Clinton administration and foreign policy advisor in the Barack Obama presidential campaign.
+Simon and Barbara had three children: Nadia, Robert Malley, and Richard.
+Robert was a national security advisor in the Clinton administration and foreign policy advisor in the Barack Obama presidential campaign.
 Robert Malley wrote about Third Worldism and its decline in his book, The Call From Algeria: Third Worldism, Revolution, and the Turn to Islam, described in a Times Literary Supplement review as "a personal perspective on the movement in which his father played a notable part, and an epitaph of sorts."